stac-utils/stac-server/README.md

 to the stac-server deployment as `{stage}/{service}/opensearch`, e.g., `dev/my-stac-server/opensearch`.

-The Secret value should have two keys, `username` and `password`, with the appropriate values, e.g., `stac_server` and whatever you set as the password when creating that user.
+The Secret type should be "Other type of secret" and have two keys, `username` and `password`, with the appropriate values, e.g., `stac_server` and whatever you set as the password when creating that user.

 Add the `OPENSEARCH_CREDENTIALS_SECRET_ID` variable to the serverless.yml section